rudymatela/python-leancheck/README.md

 Our function discards repeated elements!
 Fixing the bug in `qsort` is left as an exercise to the reader.

+An extended version of this example can be found under the `examples/` folder in the source repository.

 Further reading
 ---------------